jgege/UNI-CSCU9V5/CSCU9V5.md

   - updating a shared table
   - writing to a file
 - Access to critical sections is regulated
-  - if ont thread executes in a critical section no other thread may enter their critical secionts
+  - if one thread executes in a critical section no other thread may enter their critical sections
   - mutual exclusion in time

 ## Solving the critical section problem

-A solutin must satisfy four requirements
+A solution must satisfy four requirements

-- No two processes may be simultaneously inside their critical secionts
+- No two processes may be simultaneously inside their critical sections
 - No assumptions may be made concerning speeds or numbers of processors
 - No process running outside its critical region may block other processes
 - No process should have to wait forever to enter its critical region (fairness/starvation)